 Derivatives are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at their fair value.
 Certain fair values are obtained from quoted market prices in active markets.
-There are critical estimates and judgements in pricing over the counter (OTC) derivatives at fair value.
+When quoted prices are not available, other valuation techniques are applied.
+The valuation techniques incorporate all factors that market participants would consider and are based on observable market data, to the extent possible.
 All derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
 Fair value is derived and recorded at the instrument's exit value.
-Asset and liability derivatives are shown separately on the balance sheet, unless the right of offsetting exists, in which case the derivatives with a single counterparty are shown net on the balance sheet.